Château Quintus Saint-Émilion 2018 - Grand Cru Classé

 About the wine:

-The wine’s elegant structure and flattering, almost full-bodied proportions are confirmed after a year in the bottle.
-The only slight drawback is a hint of woodiness in the tannins, but the sweetness of the Merlot lingers on the palate after the finish, making this a wine well-suited for aging.
+The wine’s beautiful structure and flattering, almost full-bodied proportions are further confirmed after a year in the bottle.
+The only slight drawback is a hint of woodiness in the dry tannins, but the sweetness of the Merlot lingers on the palate after the finish, making this a bottle well-suited for aging.

 About the estate:

-Formerly Château Tertre-Daugay, it was renamed following its acquisition by Domaines Clarence Dillon (Haut-Brion) during the 2011 harvest.
+Formerly Château Tertre-Daugay, it was renamed after its acquisition by Domaines Clarence Dillon (Haut-Brion) during the 2011 harvest.
 The estate expanded with the purchase of 13 hectares from Château l’Arrosée (which will no longer be produced) in October 2013.
-The technical teams at Haut-Brion, under the direction of Jean-Philippe Delmas, are actively working to bring together the best plots from both vineyards.
-Much is expected from this takeover of a historic Saint-Émilion cru.
-The second wine is named Le Dragon de Quintus, a reference to the statue that now dominates the western Saint-Émilion landscape from Tertre Daugay.
+The technical teams at Haut-Brion, led by Jean-Philippe Delmas, are actively working to bring together the best plots from both vineyards.
+There are high expectations for this takeover of a historic Saint-Émilion cru.
+The second wine is named Le Dragon de Quintus, a reference to the statue that now overlooks the western part of Saint-Émilion from Tertre Daugay.

 James Suckling